Imperiator/Discord-Bot-Template/README.md

 # Run the project
 $ yarn start

-# The server will initialize in the <http://localhost:3000>
+# Bot is running !
 ```

 Don't forget to change ``.env.example`` to ``.env`` and replace placeholders with your own data.